Associate Professor, Astrophysics

 Author of a text on: Numerical PDE Techniques for Scientists and Engineers

-I have also played a seminal role in formulating of our modern conception of computational astrophysics.
+I have also played a seminal role in formulating our modern conception of computational astrophysics.
 My work on divergence-free AMR-MHD has led me to break new ground in our understanding of numerical MHD.
+Seminal contributions have also been made in higher order methods for hyperbolic PDEs.
+I have written several leading papers on how to achieve high spatial accuracy via WENO, DG and PNPM schemes.
+I have also played an important role in the development of ADER time update strategies with very high order of temporal accuracy.
+Recently, I have played a leading role in formulating multidimensional Riemann solvers and showing their utility for MHD simulations as well as ALE simulations.
 I have also produced some of the best, most accurate and most robust methods for numerical MHD and have recently begun extending this expertise to radiative transfer as well as non-ideal processes that are often very useful in regulating astrophysical phenomena.
-Several of my papers have been cited over a hundred times.
+I also have a scholarly interest in high performance computing, especially at the PetaScale and ExaScale levels.
+Several of my papers have been cited over a hundred times and quite a few have been cited many hundreds of times.
+I serve the computational physics community via my editorial duties for the Journal of Computational Physics.
+I also serve the computational astrophysics community via my editorial duties for Computational Astrophysics and Cosmology.

 D.S.
 Balsara & D. Spicer, A Staggered Mesh Algorithm Using Higher Order Godunov Fluxes to Ensure Solenoidal Magnetic Fields in MHD Simulations, J. Comput.
 Phys., Vol. 149, Pgs.
 270-292 (1999).